Andreymae/faq-bot/README.md

 - `/reload` - Refresh the FAQ database.
 - `/sources` - See the sources of the information.
 - `/health` - Check if the bot is functioning properly.
-- `/about` - Learn more about the bot and its creators.

 ## 📚 Additional Resources